Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 "Use S2S for quick native sharing on standard objects.
 For complex logic, build Connected App + Named Credential + Apex Callout.
 The integration user in each org must have bare minimum permissions — interviewers always ask this follow-up."

-Step 1 — Set OWD to Private
+- 1️⃣Set OWD to Private on Opportunity, Lead, Account

 VP Sales